SAVE TIME, INCREASE CUSTOMER LIFETIME VALUES, CREATE NEW CUSTOMERS

 How Do I Create a CRM Database?

-For restaurant and retail locations, the easiest and best way to create a CRM database is to use your WiFi access points, Guest WiFi landing page, website widgets, and API’s to collect customer information and behavior data.
-Once configured, your customer data is collected and cleaned automatically.
+For restaurant and retail locations, the easiest and best way to create a CRM database is to use your WiFi access points, Guest WiFi landing page, website widgets, and API’s to collect guest information and behavior data.
+Once configured, your guest data is collected and cleaned automatically.